fjulian/kdl_parser/README.md

 - High priority
   - [ ] Define predicates
+  - [ ] Instances of the robot arm class are distributed over multiple threads/processes.
+Therefore, variables are not carried over, which breaks the robot's behavior in some cases.
+Need to find a solution to have the robot class in a single thread only.
+  - [ ] Restore simulation initial state if the simulation is already running, instead of reloading everything.
+This takes quite some time.
+Could be triggered via a command line argument or via querying which objects are present in the current simulation.
   - [ ] Make releasing an object a separate action
   - [ ] Write code that generates problem definition based on observations from the simulation
   - [ ] Try closing the whole loop with a trivial example
   - [ ] Add navigation to the whole system
   - [ ] Look again at check_grasp function.
 Seems like it would also say that an object is grasped if the gripper is just open.
   - [ ] Use python logger instead of print statements.
+  - [ ] Change the robot arm transition.
+Doesn't necessarily need to be cartesian in all cases.
+Maybe this reduces the twitching.
 - Low priority
   - [ ] Write tests for robot arm control code.
 - Done